-More Beauty – less Beast | The Leica SL3
+More Beauty – Less Beast | The Leica SL3

 Disclaimer: This is my very first post about a camera that I don’t even own myself.
 This Leica SL3 and the two lenses I tested belong to Foto Görlitz, probably one of the best-known authorised Leica dealers in Germany.
 The owner of the shop, Alex Görlitz, kindly provided me with the equipment for testing.
 And not just for a few days, but for several weeks!
 Many thanks again at this point to Alex, much appreciated!